avine/ng-libs/projects/rx-data-store/README.md

 dataStore.data$.subscribe((data) => console.log(data)); // 1, 2
 ```

 Note that the order does not matter.
 You can subscribe to `data$` even after the `fetch` method has been called.

 ### Set default arguments for data fetching

-Calling the `fetch` method is not necessary when the default arguments of the data source function are provided.
+Calling the `fetch` method is not necessary when the default arguments of the data source function are provided in the constructor.

 ```ts
 // Data will be fetched using the provided arguments (but only when `data$` is subscribed)